portworx/px-docs/cli-reference.md

 ```

 #### pxctl cloudsnap credentials
 This command is used to create/list/validate/delete the credentials for cloud providers.
 These credentials will be used for cloudsnap of volume to the cloud.

+Note: It will create a bucket with the portworx cluster ID to use for the backups
 ```
 sudo /opt/pwx/bin/pxctl cloudsnap credentials
 NAME: